Tips for Developing a Copyright Policy or Guidelines for Your Library or Organization

 A copyright compliance document should be evergreen (i.e., always current).
 You should review and update it periodically to reflect changes in copyright law, technology, organizational policies, and the way in which you use copyright-protected materials in your organization.

-For the most part, a copyright policy, guidelines or best practices is a document for management, staff and librarians in your organization, not for your lawyers.
+For the most part, a copyright policy, guidelines or best practices document is a tool for management, staff and librarians in your organization, not for your lawyers.
 Keep it focused towards this audience and include practical examples to make the document as useful as possible.
+Including frequently asked questions (FAQs) with practical short answers can be a helpful addition.

 If a lawyer prepares your copyright compliance document, make sure its users can understand it.
 Often a team approach is taken whereby input is gathered from various departments and drafts of the compliance document are circulated to stakeholders.

-Rushing to prepare a compliance document will not make the best document; take your time and prepare one that’s practical and targets your copyright and licensing issues.
-If a nonlawyer prepares the policy, guidelines or best practices, ask a lawyer to review it for accuracy.
+Rushing to prepare a compliance document won’t achieve the best result.
+Take your time and prepare one that’s practical and targets your copyright and licensing issues.

 Getting Started on Developing a Copyright Policy